Last Updated on

 - Seeing a post and learning someone didn’t invite us to something

 - Feeling embarrassed people know we weren’t invited

 - Cliffhanger posts

-- Putting yourself out there with your own post or comment on someone else’s post and it is misinterpreted
+- Putting yourself out there with your own post or comment on someone’s post and people misinterpret it

 - No one liking or commenting on your post — Have you ever given a pity Like?
 Have you ever received one?

 - Someone purposely withholding Likes to your post; social snubbing; and underlying competition

 - Seeing people sell their stuff and inviting you to their virtual parties

 - Seeing people who brag or humble brag

 - Dealing with people who are creating a certain image for themselves and their kids